tauren/pulverize/README.md

-# pulverize - Micro library aware build tool
+# pulverize - Micro-framework aware build tool

 Tired of bloating your latest javascript library with the same code that is already included in many micro-frameworks just because you don't want your library to have any dependencies?
 Add `pulverize` to your build process and let